This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

+Are you wondering how much one week in Norway costs?
 While undeniably beautiful, Norway is notorious for being one of the most expensive countries in the world.
-According to a report published by GOBankingRates, Norway has a 13.7% higher cost of living than New York City.
-And dining out costs on average 25% more than in the Big Apple.
 So is it even possible to plan a budget-friendly trip to Norway?

-I will do a more detailed guide on how to travel in Norway on a budget later.
-But for now, let’s dive into a breakdown of what 7 days in Norway can cost.
+Let’s dive into a breakdown of what 7 days of travel in Norway can cost.

 Total 3497 kr. / $366 for 7 nights – Average 500 kr. per night per person.